NoomMiner/Echoes-of-Time/deliverables/deliverable_2.md

 - Game loads "present" level screen
 - Player clears said barrier
 #### Use Case \#3:
-##### Interact with Game Environment
+##### Influence Ecosystem
 - Actor: Player
-- Trigger: Current player position and input would modify enviroment
+- Trigger: Player escapes dungeon
-- Precondition: Player is in game
+- Precondition: Player has solved puzzles required to exit
-- Postconditon: Player action is reflected in the environment
+- Postconditon: Ecosystem is significantly altered
 ##### Success Senario
+- Player, to escape dungeon, deactivates rune
-- Player approaches moveable boulder
+- Player is able to leave dungeon
+- System updates environment (e.g. forest is dead)
+#### Use Case \#4:
+##### Progress Through Story
-- Player provides appropriate input (moving into the boulder)
+- Actor: Player
-- Boulder moves
+- Trigger: Player completes checkpoint puzzle
+- Preconditions: Player has completed all previous checkpoints
+- Postcondition: New Scene or dialogue is loaded
+##### Success Senario
+- Player Solves a puzzle
+- Game gives feedback (audio/visual)
+- Player learns more about game world
 ### 7\.
 User stories

 Write two user stories for each member of the group.
 They can be related to the same features described in the use cases or to different ones.
 Adopt the following format: "As a \<ROLE\>, I want \<SOMETHING\> so that \<GOAL\>."